ComputerVisionIsFun/adaptive_binarization/README.md

 </div>

 * The function integralImg in the integral_img.cpp computes the integral image of a given graylevel image.
-* The function adativeBinarization in the adativeBinarization.cpp computes does binarization for a given graylevel image.
+* The function adativeBinarization in the adativeBinarization.cpp does the binarization for a given grayscale image.
 * main.cpp is the sample code.

 ## Reference